Mercer Island Transit Interchange

 Sound Transit and Metro project 4,200 boardings at MI Station.
 What assumptions are behind that number?
 Please confirm this number is a one-way number and does not count return trips in the evening.
 How many riders are projected to be boarding at South Bellevue?

-Jon Hanlon asked over 2 years agoSound Transit has provided the following information about daily boardings (i.e. number of people getting onto light rail) at the Mercer Island Station: “The 2011 FEIS included a projection of 1,500 daily boardings at the Mercer Island station in 2020 and 2,000 daily boardings in 2030.
+Jon Hanlon asked about 5 years agoSound Transit has provided the following information about daily boardings (i.e. number of people getting onto light rail) at the Mercer Island Station: “The 2011 FEIS included a projection of 1,500 daily boardings at the Mercer Island station in 2020 and 2,000 daily boardings in 2030.
 A more recent projection from 2016 included an approximate 4,200 daily boardings for the current year (this is an estimate of the ridership if East Link was operational in 2016 and all ST2 projects were complete).
 This number does include passengers transferring from buses.”

 Sound Transit notes that “While Metro does not estimate future bus ridership at the individual bus trip or route level, the best estimate stems from the pre-Settlement Agreement East Link FEIS Addendum (April 2017) that states the following: ‘With the 77th Avenue SE Configuration, approximately 1,300 pedestrians in the busiest AM peak hour, (1,050 from bus transfers and 250 from the park & ride lot) would cross N. Mercer Way between the I-90 bus route stops located on the north side of N. Mercer Way (NMW) and the light rail station.
 This equates to 32 pedestrians per signal crossing cycle in the busiest AM peak hour.’” *Note the busiest AM hour is projected to fall between 6-9am on weekdays.